William Munroe (Scottish soldier)

-William Munroe (1625-1717) was a 17th-century Scottish soldier who later became a settler in the United States and a Freemason.
+William Munroe (1625–1717) was a 17th-century Scottish soldier who later became a settler in the Thirteen Colonies and a Freemason.

 Lineage

 According to historian Alexander Mackenzie, William Munroe was born in 1625, third son of Robert Munro, Commissary of Caithness, who in turn was the third son of John Mor Munro, 3rd of Coul, a descendant of George Munro, 10th Baron of Foulis.
 However, Y chromosome DNA testing of paternal descendants of William Munroe has confirmed that he was not descended from the Munros of Foulis.

 Battle of Worcester

-He is one of four men by the surname of Munroe recorded as being captured at the Battle of Worcester in 1651 and transported to America during the Wars of the Three Kingdoms as an indentured servant.
+He is one of four men by the surname of Munroe recorded as being captured at the Battle of Worcester in 1651 and transported to the Thirteen Colonies during the Wars of the Three Kingdoms as an indentured servant.
 He is likely to have been fighting alongside other men from the Clan Munro such as Sir Alexander Munro of Bearcrofts who was fortunate enough to escape.

 William is almost certainly one of four men transported on the ship called the John and Sara, though the record of this has been damaged so that his first name is obscured.
 The names of the other three men are still fully visible on the ship's record.